Research Briefings Recordings

 Using Yoga in Your Work with Women, Children, Youth and Yourself!

-During this presentation, high level findings from the Reaching Out with Yoga project will be shared.
-Informed by those findings, we will share ideas of how you might incorporate some yoga and mindfulness practices into your own work, whether it be for your own self-care, or your work with clients as well as a list of resources for more learning.
+During this presentation, high level findings from the Reaching Out with Yoga project were shared.
+Informed by those findings, the presenter shared ideas of how you might incorporate some yoga and mindfulness practices into your own work, whether it be for your own self-care, or your work with clients as well as a list of resources for more learning.

 - Summary of findings from the Reaching Out with Yoga project including an understanding of the intervention (trauma-informed yoga)